-Himalayan cats are prone to a few different health conditions.
-We’ve listed the main ones below, but you should always ask any breeder for more information.
+Himalayan cats are prone to a few medical issues.
+We’ve listed the main ones below, but you should always ask a breeder for more information.

 Male vs. Female

-If you’ve decided that the sweet and chilled out Himalayan is the perfect breed for you, perhaps you’re wondering whether you should choose a male or female kitten.
-There are pros and cons of each, but we suggest waiting to meet the litter of kittens that you’re interested in before you make up your mind.
+If you’ve decided that the sweet and chilled-out Himalayan is the perfect breed for you, perhaps you’re wondering whether you should choose a male or female kitten.
+There are pros and cons to each, but we suggest waiting to meet the litter of kittens that you’re interested in before you make up your mind.